 Conclusion

-The Lot-et-Garonne department offers a multitude of fascinating urbex sites for urban exploration enthusiasts.
-From the old tobacco factory of Tonneins to the Château de Madaillan, via the old sanatorium of Leyritz-Moncassin and the coal mine of Monteton, each place offers a unique adventure.
-By respecting the safety rules and the properties, you can experience memorable explorations and discover the hidden treasures of this department.
+The Lot-et-Garonne department offers a multitude of fascinating urban exploration sites for fans of urban exploration.
+From the old tobacco factory in Tonneins to the Château de Madaillan, passing through the former sanatorium in Leyritz-Moncassin and the Monteton coal mine, each location offers a unique adventure.
+By respecting safety rules and property rights, you can enjoy memorable explorations and discover the hidden treasures of this department.
 Happy exploring!